- ←

 Domino's Chocolate Lava Crunch Cakes

 Read moreA traditional “molten” cake or “lava” cake is baked at a high temperature for a short time so that the outside of the cake is fully cooked, but the batter at the center stays unset and gooey.
-Domino’s lava cakes are different with pure fudge topping hidden in the middle rather than cake batter.
-The little dessert is delicious, with a crunchy exterior and two forms of chocolate in one bite, but it presents some challenges, such as how to fully enclose soft fudge in the center of a small cake without holes, and how to keep the fudge from disappearing into the cake batter as it bakes.
+Domino’s lava cakes tweak the formula with pure fudge topping hidden in the middle rather than undercooked cake batter.
+The little dessert is delicious, with a crunchy exterior and two forms of chocolate in every bite.
+However, the construction presents some challenges, such as how to bake soft fudge into the center of a small cake without any visible holes and without the fudge combining with the cake batter and being fully absorbed into the baked cake.

-Since there are no holes or seams detected on the cakes, the filling needs to be loaded into the cakes before baking.
-I thought about freezing the fudge in disk shapes and then concealing those into the middle of a muffin cup of cake batter, but the fudge doesn’t freeze solid in a home freezer.
-It just gets really cold and really sticky, and it's much too messy to work with.
+Since no holes or seams were detected on the real crunch cakes, I concluded that the filling needed to be loaded into the cakes before baking.
+I thought about freezing the fudge in disk shapes and then concealing those in the middle of a muffin cup of cake batter, but the fudge doesn’t freeze solid in a home freezer.
+Instead, it gets really cold and really sticky, and it's a messy nightmare to work with.

-Going back to the drawing board, I found the clue I needed on Domino's website.
+Returning to the drawing board, I found the clue I needed on Domino's website.
 The list of ingredients for the lava cakes includes “cake crumbs” and “cookie crumbs” along with butter, eggs, sugar, flour, vanilla, and cocoa.
-This suggests that crumbs of pre-baked cake and cookies could be combined with the other ingredients to make firmer cake “dough” rather than runny cake batter.
+This suggests that crumbs of pre-baked cake and cookies could be combined with the other ingredients to make firmer cake “dough” rather than a runny cake batter.
 The soft fudge could then be spooned onto the bottom of the uncooked mini cakes, topped with more dough, and baked.

-After baking the little cakes with this new technique there is no detectable seam, and the fudge inside gets warm and gooey and oozes out when you eat it, just like the real thing.
-Serve these up with a scoop of vanilla ice cream on the side and watch the fun when everyone takes a bite.
+I baked some cakes using my new technique, and it worked.
+There is no detectable seam, and the fudge inside gets warm and gooey and oozes out when you eat it, just like the real thing.
+Serve these up with a scoop of vanilla ice cream on the side, and watch the fun when everyone takes a bite and warm fudge oozes out.

-My Domino's chocolate lava crunch cake recipe makes 12 cakes, and I'm adding a bunch of step photos so yours will come out perfect.
+My Domino's Chocolate Lava Crunch Cake copycat recipe makes 12 cakes, and I'm adding a bunch of step photos so yours will come out perfect.
 You can chill any leftovers for serving later with the reheating instructions I'm including at the end.

 -